Pharmaliner/phlabc/README.md

         - [Usage Instructions](./documentation/usage/ViewHelper.md#usage-instructions)
         - [Example Usage](./documentation/usage/ViewHelper.md#example-usage)
 - [Contact](#contact)

-## Foreword 📖
-In modern web applications, fine-grained control of user permissions plays a crucial role—especially when it comes to access to sensitive content and features in the frontend.
-The TYPO3 extension **PhlAbc** was developed with exactly this goal in mind: to provide flexible, centralised, and fine-grained management of permissions for frontend users.

-Based on the well-established Symfony Voter concept, this extension offers an elegant and powerful architecture that allows access rights to be controlled not only at the action level but also for individual objects.
-This opens up a wide range of possibilities for developers and administrators to create a secure yet user-friendly experience.

-PhlAbc integrates seamlessly with TYPO3 and leverages established mechanisms such as user and group management, as well as role models.
-The extension places particular emphasis on extensibility and ease of use, enabling it to support both standard applications and complex scenarios.

-We hope this extension helps you equip your TYPO3 projects with robust and flexible frontend permission control and wish you every success in meeting your individual requirements.

 ## Contact
 If you have any questions, problems or suggestions for improving the extension, please feel free to contact us: